EoinDavey/Setanta-site/app/tut/nuair-a.md

 }
 }}}

 Running this code we see that it writes "0", "1", "2", "3" and "4".
 Why does it stop at 4?
 The outer loop goes from 0 to 10.

-The secret lies in the `má`{.setanta} statement on line 3.
+The [[secret|rún]] lies in the `má`{.setanta} statement on line 3.
 It checks if `i` is equal to 5, and if it is it executes the `bris`{.setanta} statement, causing the computer to immediately stop what it's doing and leave the loop.

 ### Challenge